Squid: Long Context as a New Modality for Energy-Efficient On-Device Language Models

 In the initial stage, we focus on the model's ability to reconstruct information from compressed embeddings.
 Given a context $\mathcal{C}$, we first compress it using the text encoder $\pi_s$ and projector $\Phi$:

 The main decoder $\pi_l$ is then trained to restore the original context from this compressed representation:

 The objective is to minimize the difference between $\hat{\mathcal{C}}$ and $\mathcal{C}$, ensuring that $\pi_l$ can effectively reconstruct the original information from the compressed embedding.
-We can incorporate special token or prompts to drive the restoration.
+Special tokens or prompts can be incorporated to guide the restoration.